 Start with a series of world-class zoos showcasing animals from all over the world in humane “cageless” environments: the open-air Singapore Zoo, the nocturnal Night Safari, and "Asia's largest bird park", the Jurong Bird Park.

-Kids will love Southeast Asia’s only Universal Studios park, but its location on Sentosa Island gives the whole family access to the island's many kid-friendly attractions, including an adventure park, five-star restaurants and a Madame Tussaud's wax museum.
+Kids will love Southeast Asia’s only Universal Studios park, but its location on Sentosa Island gives the whole family access to the island's many kid-friendly attractions, including an adventure park, five-star restaurants and three of Singapore's best white-sand beaches.

 Closer to the city center, take a seat at a DUCKtours tour and see Singapore’s historical district from both the road and the river.